Bene Factum publishing

 What is a Dandy?

-For two hundred years the Dandy has enthralled and baffled the world.
-Is he a poseur or philosopher?
+For more than two hundred years the Dandy has enthralled and baffled the world.
+Is he a poseur or a philosopher?
 A sybarite or an ascetic?
 An aristocrat or a democrat?
 A peacock or an enigma?

 ‘A Dandy does nothing.
 To be a useful sort of man has always struck me as something utterly hideous’.
 The words of Baudelaire, poet, Dandy and visionary, are far more revealing.
 ‘There are only three types of people who deserve respect: the priest, the warrior and poet,’ he declared.
 Elements of all three can be glimpsed in the Dandy, who created from them something utterly new: himself.